82phil/msix_python_hello_world/README.md

   <tr>
     <td>&#8209;&#8209;logo&#8209;dir</td>
     <td>
-      Images used by Windows in areas like the taskbar, start menu, start tiles, etc.
+      Images used by Windows for the application in areas like the taskbar, start menu, start tiles, etc.
     </td>
   </tr>
   <tr>